-So when it was completed, American Express card in hand, I shot off to Heathrow and took the first plane to Dublin, having told the printers I was on my way!
+So when it was completed I decided drastic action was needed.
+Paste-up boards and original art tucked under my arm, with American Express card in hand, I shot off to Heathrow and took the first plane out to Dublin, having told the printers I was on my way.
 My destination being abroad I did of course pass through HM Customs & Excise duty free shops, so I picked up a carton of cigarettes en route.

-I was duly met at Dublin, whisked off to Leinster Web Offset and treated to a lunch before returning to England some three hours later.
+An hour later I was met at Dublin airport (nice that there are a few left that don’t have daft unmemorable names like Schiphol or LAX) by two chaps from Leinster Web Offset and whisked off to lunch at the local rugby club.
+Then it’s a a plane back to London some three hours later.
 But upon my return, passing through the “Nothing to Declare” section, I was stopped by a customs official asking how many cigarettes I was carrying.
-“No idea, just the carton I bought on the way out, except for a few I’ve smoked,” was my frank reply.
+“No idea.
+However many are in a carton, except for a few I’ve smoked,” was my frank reply.

 You wouldn’t like him when he’s angry… The Hulk!